artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 See `Wikipedia <http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>`__ for a full list of ISO 639-1 language codes.

-The taxonomy name value should be entered as it is seen in the :term:`user interface` in **Manage > Taxonomies**.
+The taxonomy name value should be entered as it is seen in the :term:`user interface` in **Manage > Taxonomies** for the culture you want to normalize (i.e. if you are trying to normalize the French terms, then use the French name of the related taxonomy).
 This value is case sensitive.
-If the taxonomy name has spaces (i.e. if it is more than one word), you will want to use quotation marks.
+If the taxonomy name has spaces (i.e. if it is more than one word), use quotation marks around the taxonomy name.

-Below is an example of running this command on French terms in the Physical object type taxonomy:
+Below is an example of running this command on French terms in the Description Details Level taxonomy:

 .. code:: bash

-   php symfony taxonomy:normalize --culture="fr" "Physical object type"
+   php symfony taxonomy:normalize --culture=fr "Niveaux de détail de la description"

 You might also run this command on English terms in the Places taxonomy like
 so: